Skip to content

 I wrote things more confidently.
 I also wrote in a manner others could read and enjoy some time.
 At the time, I remember gleaning through Franz Kafka’s Metamorphosis—Samsa and his existential crisis; Fyodor Dostoevsky’s Crime and Punishment—the Raskolnikov and his regretful life; re-reading George Orwell’s Animal Farm and 1984—a dystopian world of thought control; and coming to appreciate some of these writings.

-At this time, I had also come to appreciate writing as an art, and a writer is an artist.
+At this time, I also came to appreciate writing as an art, and a writer is an artist.
 A good book is always a creation of a good artist, in a sense.
 However, until then, I had not thought of seriously writing a blog.

-Come 2020, I was freshly out of my postgraduation in DU, jobless, thoughtless, and clueless, or perhaps a mix of them.
+Come 2020, I was freshly out of my postgraduate program at DU, jobless, thoughtless, clueless, or perhaps a mix of them.
 The year was interesting!
-I was politically active in terms of voicing out against India’s Citizenship Amendment Act, walked out once a while to Jantar Mantar, got detained at Metro Stations in Delhi, and wrote an article on CAA and Hindu Nationalism.
+I was politically active in voicing against India’s Citizenship Amendment Act, walked out once a while to Jantar Mantar, who was detained at Metro Stations in Delhi, and wrote an article on CAA and Hindu Nationalism.

-And a few months through, the COVID-19 disease spread globally.
+A few months later, the COVID-19 disease spread globally.
 Months of self-isolation, quarantining, masking up for grocery shopping, survival instincts kicking in once a while, flatmates getting sick, you getting worried about being infected with the virus, sitting at one corner, alone, idly, and growing fat, all this.

-At this time, I thought to myself, why not write things—and if things don’t turn out as they have, then probably there is a record of what happened at the end of the world.
+At this time, I thought to myself, why not write things?
+If things don’t turn out as they did, then there is probably a record of what happened at the end of the world.

 blogging